IanDonn95/HighSchoolProjectJavaGame/Under Brain Revolution/README.txt

 If you wish to continue playing, simply run the .jar again.
 You can adjust some graphical and performance settings if you are noticing lag in the launcher.
 If you have any questions, comments, suggestions, or need any help getting it to work, you can email me at IanDonn95@gmail.com or simply ask me in person.
-Finally, if you manage to beat the final level (even on I Suck At This Game Difficulty), please tell me.
+Finally, if you manage to beat the final level (even on "I Suck At This Game" Difficulty), please tell me.
 I'd like to know if it is within human capabilities to beat it.